pendoagnes222/alx-low_level_programming-2/0x0D-preprocessor/README.md

-writting a program that prints the name of the file it was compiled
+Writting a function-like macro ABS(x) that computes the absolute value of a no.x